sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

 6. Once we are done, we separate the points to left and right positions.
 7. We then fit a second degree polynomial using np.polyfit for the points of the left and right boundary respectively.

-The theory of the polymial fitting is shown below:
+The theory of the polynomial fitting is shown below:

 ![alt text][polyfit]